heykayla/my-writing/Tutorials/dev.to_tutorial.md

 Afterward, you'll be given a list of people to follow.
 Select any of your choice and click Continue to proceed forward.

 Lastly, DEV will as you to checkmark your email preferences, such as if you want to recieve weekly newsletter emails or emails about top posts from your tags that you've selected.
 If you would like to not receive any emails from DEV regarding the presented options, click **Finish** to complete customizing your DEV profile.

+Aftering finishing, you are directed back to the main DEV website with a message that confirms that you're officially a part of the DEV community.